-Each student will be given an opportunity to indicate regional preferences in selecting sites.
+Each student will be given an opportunity to indicate regional preferences when selecting IPPE 707 sites.
 When selecting slot preferences, the student is encouraged to consider their professional interests and potential employment desires.
 Preferences will be considered by the Office of Experiential Education but are not guaranteed.